colincoghill/oasisqe/source/admin_courses.rst

 *feed*: The group membership is controlled external to OASIS - perhaps from a central university enrolment system.
-This will have to be configured by the OASIS systems administrator, but once it is, course administrators can make use of these groups.
+This will have to be configured by the OASIS systems administrator, but once it is, course coordinators can make use of these groups.

 Groups exist for specific a time *period*.
 For example "Term 1, 2014".
 These can be set up by the systems administrator.

+Groups can be shared between multiple courses.
+For example the same group "Year 1 Students" could be associated with PHYSICS101, CHEMISTRY100 and BIOLOGY103